nan-hao/inventory-service/README.md

 - After creating the file, verify with: `mvn -B -ntp -DskipTests dependency:resolve`

 ### Project-local Maven settings (committed, sanitized)
-This repo commits a sanitized `.mvn/settings.xml` that references environment variables instead of hardcoding credentials:
+This repo commits a sanitized `.mvn/settings.xml` that references environment variables instead of hardcoding credentials.
+This is useful for local development but is not required for Docker builds anymore, since the Docker image is runtime-only and expects a prebuilt JAR:

 ```
 <settings>